Francona back managing Guardians following COVID-19 outbreak

-CLEVELAND — Cleveland Guardians manager Terry Francona has cleared health and safety protocols and returned to the team after missing four games with COVID-19.
+Francona and two of his coaches cleared health and safety protocols Wednesday and returned to the team after missing part of the past week after testing positive for COVID-19.

-Francona will be back for Wednesday’s game against Cincinnati along with bench coach DeMarlo Hale.
-They both tested positive with coronavirus last week while the Guardians were in Chicago and returned to Ohio by bus as the team continued its trip to Minnesota.
+Francona was back for Wednesday’s game against the Cincinnati Reds along with bench coach DeMarlo Hale and assistant hitting coach Justin Toole.
+The trio tested positive with coronavirus last week while the Guardians were in Chicago and returned to Ohio by bus as the team continued its trip to Minnesota.

-Hitting analyst Justin Toole is also back with the Guardians, who have dealt with two separate outbreaks in recent weeks.
+The Guardians have dealt with two separate outbreaks in recent weeks, and the latest rash of cases has heightened the team’s awareness.

+“Up to this point I think we feel pretty fortunate,” Francona said.
+“It was starting to work it’s way through.
+Once it gets into the clubhouse, everybody’s breathing on each other.
+We live together.

-The 63-year-old Francona, in his 10th season with Cleveland, dealt with some symptoms over the weekend but has been feeling well the past few days.
+The 63-year-old Francona, in his 10th season with Cleveland, dealt with some symptoms over the weekend but has felt better the past few days.
 He missed most of the last two seasons to handle some serious health issues.

 With Francona back, pitching coach Carl Willis returns to his normal duties after serving as acting manager.